Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-snapshot-data.md

 * Find the RewardsCoordinator Proxy address for Testnet or Mainnet [here](https://github.com/Layr-Labs/eigenlayer-contracts/?tab=readme-ov-file#deployments).
 * Get the DistributionRoot(s) needed for the rewards time ranges desired.
   * Call `getCurrentDistributionRoot` which will give you the most recent root posted. `getCurrentClaimableDistributionRoot` will give you the most recent claimable root since there is an activation delay.
-    * You may also call `getCurrentDistributionRoot` which will give you the most recent root posted. `getCurrentClaimableDistributionRoot` will give you the most recent claimable root since there is an activation delay.
   * Find the rewardsCalculationEndTimestamp value as the second value in the [DistributionRoot struct](https://github.com/Layr-Labs/eigenlayer-contracts/blob/b4fa900a11df04f3b0034e225deb1eb42b39f8bc/src/contracts/interfaces/IRewardsCoordinator.sol#L72) resulting tuple.
   * Or Index on the event `DistributionRootSubmitted` which is emitted when a [root is created](https://etherscan.io/tx/0x2aff6f7b0132092c05c8f6f41a5e5eeeb208aa0d95ebcc9022d7823e343dd012#eventlog).
   * Note: the current snapshot cadence is at most once per day for Testnet, weekly for Mainnet if there are new rewards to publish ([more detail here](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md#off-chain-calculation)).